Unusual Malaysian Drinks You Want To Try

 Teh Tarik (Pulled Milk Tea)

-Malaysia’s national drink, Teh Tarik, is an iconic drink made from a combination of black tea, sugar, and condensed milk.
+Malaysia’s national drink, Teh Tarik, is an iconic drink made from black tea, sugar, and condensed milk.

 However, Teh Tarik is more than just your usual milk tea!